EvanW33/encrypt/README.md

 # encrypt
-A program to encrypt and decrypt files using AES-256.
+A program to encrypt and decrypt files.